-Under the State's WQA, NMSA 1978, Section 74-6-2(H), the duties and powers of the WQCC include adoption of standards for surface and ground waters of the state.
-At a minimum, the WQCC conducts a Triennial Review of its surface WQS as required by Section 303(c)(1) of the CWA and 20.6.4.10 NMAC.
-NMED has been delegated the responsibility for initiating the Triennial Review; however, anyone may propose new or revised standards to the WQCC at any time in accordance with the rulemaking procedures for the WQCC (20.1.6 NMAC) and the State's WQS (20.6.4 NMAC).
+Under the State's WQA, NMSA 1978, Section 74-6-2(H), the duties and powers of the WQCC include adoption of standards for surface and groundwaters of the state.
+Anyone may propose new or revised standards to the WQCC at any time in accordance with the rulemaking procedures for the WQCC (20.1.6 NMAC) and the State's WQS (20.6.4 NMAC).
 These regulations specify requirements for pre-hearing procedures and petitions for regulatory changes, hearing notices, hearing participation, post-hearing actions and appeals.
 It is recognized that notification and engagement of the public prior to petition is vital to the rule-making process and, therefore, additional requirements have been identified under this WQMP/CPP to encourage participation, allow effective presentation of evidence and points of view, allow participants an opportunity to submit information, and assure that hearings are conducted in a fair and equitable manner.
 For all proposed changes to the State's WQS, the WQCC bases its decision on evidence presented at the public hearing.

 The process to adopt new or amended surface WQS conforms to requirements under numerous federal and state acts including, but not limited to, the CWA (33 U.S.C. § 1251 et seq), the Endangered Species Act (16 U.S.C. §1531 et seq), the Civil Rights Act (18 U.S.C. § 241 et seq), the Americans with Disabilities Act (42 U.S.C.
-12101 et seq), the Freedom of Information Act 5 U.S.C. § 552, the WQA (NMSA 1978, Section 74-6-4), the New Mexico State Rules Act (NMSA 1978, Section 14-4-1), and the New Mexico Open Meetings Act (NMSA 1978, Section 10-15-1).
+12101 et seq), the Freedom of Information Act 5 U.S.C. § 552, the WQA (NMSA 1978, Section 74-6-4), the New Mexico State Rules Act (NMSA 1978, Section 10-15-1).

-New or amended WQS codified under 20.6.4 NMAC, as adopted by the Commission, are filed with the State Records Center pursuant to the regulatory provisions under the State's WQA (NMSA 1978, Section 74-6-1 et seq.) and the State Rules Act (NMSA 1978, Section 14-4-1 et seq.), and in accordance with the State's regulations for rules filed under 1.24.1 NMAC.
+New or amended WQS codified under 20.6.4 NMAC, as adopted by the WQCC, are filed with the State Records Center pursuant to the regulatory provisions under the State's WQA (NMSA 1978, Section 74-6-1 et seq.) and the State Rules Act (NMSA 1978, Section 14-4-1 et seq.), and in accordance with the State's regulations for rules filed under 1.24.1 NMAC.
 The new or amended standards become effective for state purposes thirty (30) days after filing.

-New or revised surface WQS adopted by the WQCC are certified by the State Attorney General as being duly adopted pursuant to state laws and then submitted to EPA Region 6 Administrator.
-In accordance with the CWA Section 303(c)(3), EPA Administrator must determine, within sixty days of submission, if the new or amended WQS meet the requirements of the CWA.
+New or revised surface WQS adopted by the WQCC are certified by the State Attorney General as being duly adopted pursuant to state laws and then submitted by the WQCC to the EPA Region

+6 Administrator.
+In accordance with the CWA Section 303(c)(3), the EPA Administrator must determine, within sixty days of submission, if the new or amended WQS meet the requirements of the CWA.
 If the Administrator determines that any such revised or new standard is not consistent with the applicable requirements of the CWA, the Administrator shall notify the State and specify the changes to meet such requirements no later than the ninetieth day after the date of submission.
 If the State does not remedy the deficiencies, EPA will publish proposed regulations and promulgate a standard to supersede the disapproved State standard.